 (we'll hold a puppy for several days awaiting the check in the mail).

 Please don't ask us to hold a puppy for you to think about, as we can't turn

-other good homes down when a puppy is not firmly sold.
+other good homes down when a deposit has not been placed.

 a veterinarian in your area if you don't have one already.